Anik3tos/Anik3tos/README.md

 <h1 align="center">About me</h1>

 I'm a (Freelance) Microsoft full stack developer with over 10 years of relevant experience.
 During this time, I have worked with both legacy systems and cutting edge technologies.
 My primary focus is the development of web and enterprise applications.
-But in my spare time I like to work on my game in Unity and some machine learning in Python.
+But in my spare time I like to work on my game in Unity and some machine learning and crypto/stock trading in Python.

 <h1 align="center">Skill stack</h1>